andreycizov/python-epaxos/docs/future.md

  - `q(a)` When a client re-sends an instance, which was supposed to be lead by it's pre-generated leader , but that leader has not returned a response:
     1) **Leader has failed**: none of the replicas at this point will know about this instance and therefore will be forced to begin an explicit prepare session, instead of a normal startup.
 This will end up with an empty command which will be successfully returned to the client.
+We can not initiate the command as a different leader, because epaxos makes specific assumptions about the original command leader.
     2) **Leader hasn't failed**: a replica starting an explicit prepare will be forced to agree with the leader's decision at which point it will be able to answer to the client.
  - `q(b)` In such a case, we may also allow for checkpoints `ref(checkpoint)` to also represent the last timestamp at